2/10 WWE SMACKDOWN RESULTS: Keller’s report on Usos vs. Ricochet & Strowman for tag titles, search for Jey Uso, Escobar vs. Moss vs. Rey vs. Kross for IC Title shot - Pro Wrestling Torch

 (Keller’s Analysis: I’m curious what kind of play WWE Smackdown gets during the Super Bowl, if any.)

 -Cole threw to his prerecorded sitdown interview with Charlotte.
-He asked about her history with Rhea Ripley.
+Cole asked about her history with Rhea Ripley.
 He said three years after Charlotte put her in her place after a challenge, Ripley thinks it’s her time.
 Charlotte said Ripley chose her three years ago because she knew she was the tallest mountain to climb.
 She said Ripley did great in their WrestleMania match, but she was young, green, and not ready.
 She said she now thinks she’s ready.
-Charlotte laughed and said she hopes she’s ready three years later.
+Charlotte laughed.
 She said there are levels to this business.
 Cole asked if Ripley is finally on her level.
 Charlotte said it’ll take more than three years to get to her level.
 Charlotte said she taught her a lesson three years ago and now, Apr.
 1 at SoFi Stadium, she’s going to put her in her place once and for all.

 -Ring entrances took place for Kross, Moss, Rey Mysterio, and Santos Escobar.
 A soundbite aired with Escobar. [c]